Yuki Kusano

-Yuki Kusano (草野 侑己, Kusano Yūki) is a Japanese professional footballer who plays as a forward for Mito HollyHock.
+Yuki Kusano (草野 侑己, Kusano Yūki) is a Japanese professional footballer who plays as a forward for Nakhon Ratchasima in the Thai League 1.

 Career

 Kusano made his debut for Yokohama against Kagoshima United on 18 May 2019.
 He scored his first goal for the club on 22 June 2019 against Mito HollyHock, scoring in the 32nd minute.

 Kusano made his debut for Renofa against Matsumoto Yamaga on 28 February 2021.
 He scored his first goal for the club against Ryukyu on 6 March 2021, scoring in the 58th minute.

 Kusano made his debut for Ryukyu against Machida Zelvia on 20 February 2022.
 He scored his first goal for the club against Mito Hollyhock on 19 March 2022, scoring in the 30th minute.

 Kusano made his debut for Mito against Ventforet Kofu on 26 March 2023.
 He scored his first goal for the club against Vegalta Sendai, scoring in the 50th minute.